Skip to navigation

 people-around-tables-engaged-in-conversations-at-community-event

 Community engagement in spatial planning and community service planning processes are vital to achieving our vision of active and empowered communities.
-Here is more information on opportunities for local communities to engage with these planning systems, as well as changes brought about by the Planning (Scotland) Act 2019.
+We have further information on community development and support on this section of our website – Communities.

 Community Planning Partnerships